quasarframework/quasar-wrapper-express-api/README.md

 **This is a work in progress, not ready for production use and not yet part of the official Quasar framework**.

 Although this wrapper is intended to be a standalone module it plays nice with the Quasar Express demo template https://github.com/claustres/quasar-templates/tree/express-api.
-To create your Quasar app starting from this template run: `quasar init claustres/quasar-templates#express-api <app-folder-name>`, then jump into your app folder.
+To create your Quasar app starting from this template run: `quasar init @claustres/quasar-templates#express-api <app-folder-name>`, then jump into your app folder.

 ## Wrap your Quasar app
-From your root app dir: `$ quasar wrap api express`
+When integrated to Quasar from your root app dir you will have to run: `$ quasar wrap api express`

+**While it is a work in progress, you can wrap it from your root app dir using**: `quasar init @quasarframework/quasar-wrapper-express-api#dev api`

 Then from the backend wrapper folder called **api** install the server-side app dependencies: `$ npm install`